 Just up the hill a little towards Longlands go through the gate signposted "Public Way, Green Head 1½, Cumbria Way".
 Follow the track, an old road, directly ahead as it climbs steadily over the crest of the rise, and around a corner.

 The track starts to descend gently towards the ford at the bottom of Charleton Gill, called Charleton Wath.
-However, keep a look out on the right for a very short signpost "Public Bridleway Great Sca Fell 2¼ miles".
-Bear right off the old road onto the faint path pointed to by the signpost, it then gradually swings right alongside the deep cleft of Charleton Gill.
+However, keep a look out on the right for a small bridleway marker on a short post.
+The old marker a very short signpost "Public Bridleway Great Sca Fell 2¼ miles" may have gone now.
+Bear right off the old road onto the faint path pointed to by the marker, it then gradually swings right alongside the deep cleft of Charleton Gill.
 Climbing gradually you soon pass the little ridge of Saddleback in the fenced off area trying to divert the flow of the beck.

 Continue following the, now clear, track.
 When the gill splits it follows the right hand branch in a sort of gully.
 Keep left overlooking the gill itself, and at its head bear left to cross just above.